BenCuff/github-pages-test/docs/data-vis.md

 ### Categorical data

-Bar charts work well for comparing different categories
+Bar charts work well for comparing different categories.

 When making a bar chart, consider whether there is a logical ordering to the bars that groups similar categories together.
 For example, you could order age groups from lowest to highest or place bars to adjacent geochartical regions next to eachother.
 If there is no logical ordering, it is often most helpful to present bars in order of size.